Matt-Ord/tuesday_seminar_3/main.typ

       $hat(H)_"int"$ can describe a
       very complex interaction - we can't keep track of these processes explicitly

-      We can replace the microscopic description of interactions with a stochastic process
+      We can replace the microscopic description of the environment with a stochastic process
     ],
     [